Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 LONG TITLE

-AN ACT providing for the creation of the Pennsylvania Food, Resource, and Commodity Assurance Act, and, in connection therewith, establishing the Pennsylvania Food Assurance Program by adding Chapter 45 to Title 3 of the Pennsylvania Consolidated Statutes; creating the Pennsylvania Essential Goods Program by adding Chapter 46 to Title 3 of the Pennsylvania Consolidated Statutes; establishing the Pennsylvania Public Health and Welfare Findings by adding Chapter 70 to Title 67 of the Pennsylvania Consolidated Statutes; enacting the Pennsylvania Education Modernization Act by adding Chapter 17 to Title 24 of the Pennsylvania Consolidated Statutes; establishing the Pennsylvania Public Service and Resource Library Program by adding Chapter 18 to Title 24 of the Pennsylvania Consolidated Statutes; making appropriations; and providing for effective dates and implementation schedules.
+AN ACT providing for the creation of the Pennsylvania Food, Resource, and Commodity Assurance Act, and, in connection therewith, establishing the Pennsylvania Food Assurance Program by adding Chapter 45 to Title 3 of the Pennsylvania Consolidated Statutes; creating the Pennsylvania Essential Goods Program by adding Chapter 46 to Title 3 of the Pennsylvania Consolidated Statutes; making appropriations; and providing for effective dates and implementation schedules.

 LEGISLATIVE ROUTING NOTE

 Pennsylvania does NOT have a citizen initiative process at the state level.
-The Pennsylvania Constitution does not provide citizens with the power to place statutory measures or constitutional amendments on the ballot by petition.
+The Pennsylvania Constitution provides citizens with no power to place statutory measures or constitutional amendments on the ballot by petition.
 All legislation must be introduced through the General Assembly by a member of the Senate or the House of Representatives.
 Constitutional amendments require passage by two consecutive sessions of the General Assembly before being placed on the ballot for voter approval (Article XI, Section 1, Pennsylvania Constitution).
 This act is drafted as a LEGISLATIVE BILL for introduction through the General Assembly.

 FISCAL NOTE: The Independent Fiscal Office (IFO) and the Appropriations Committees of both chambers prepare fiscal impact analyses for all bills with budgetary impact.